 You can ask to have your information moved to another provider (data portability)

-If and when Shropshire Council uses your personal information to profile you, in order to deliver the most appropriate service to you, you will be informed.
+If and when we use your personal information to profile you in order to deliver the most appropriate service to you, you'll be informed.

-If you have concerns regarding automated decision making, or profiling, please contact the Data Protection Officer who’ll be able to advise you about how we are using your information.
+If you have concerns regarding automated decision making, or profiling, please contact the data protection officer, who’ll be able to advise you about how we're using your information.

 Who do we share your information with?

 We use a range of organisations to either store personal information or help deliver our services to you.
 Where we have these arrangements there is always an agreement in place to make sure that the organisation complies with data protection law.